October 14-15, 2020

 About the Forum

-The 2020 Forum is part of a multi-year series of forums intended to help advance our collective knowledge about current policies and practices in place in Washington State and B.C., and discuss potential safeguards to protect our shared waters and resources.
-This is the third in a series of three forums hosted by the Washington State Department of Ecology and the B.C.
-Ministry of Environment and Climate Change Strategy.
-The forum is a non-voting and non-decision-making entity.
+The 2020 Forum is the third of a three-year series intended to help advance our collective knowledge about current spill prevention and response policies and practices in place in Washington State and B.C.
+It is hosted by the Washington State Department of Ecology and the B.C.
+Ministry of Environment and Climate Change Strategy, and is a non-voting and non-decision-making entity.